procrastinat0r/sync/README.md

 no config file is specified via command line, then .syncrc in the current directory is tried and if this does not exists ~/.syncrc

-If the destination path in the config file is a remote path, then you should ssh-copy-id (1) your public key to the remote host and also run ssh-agent (1) to avoid entering the password for your private SSH key.
-The same applies if you configure to use a SSH proxy.
+If SSH paths are used for source base path, destination path or SSH proxy, then you should ssh-copy-id (1) your public key to the remote host and use ssh-agent (1) so you don't have to enter a password for your private SSH keys.

 Sync.pl was tested on FreeBSD and Windows 7 (Cygwin).